 Integrative Massage & Bodywork Program

 The 550 hours Integrative Massage & Bodywork Program provides in-depth experience in various bodywork techniques, body mechanics and self-care practices with a Deep Tissue/Sports Massage focus.
-This program provides the required content to become a Certified Massage Therapist (CMT) with the CAMTC.
+This program covers the required content to become a Certified Massage Therapist (CMT) with the CAMTC.

 As one of the oldest massage schools in the country, IPSB has a long-standing reputation for training skilled, sensitive, well-educated bodyworkers who are in high demand no matter where they work, with some of the longest, injury free careers in the industry.